ajeygsi/NLP/README.txt

-For each word, assign categories in which it is present Now for each suggestion, match category with the categories of context words.
+For each word, assign categories in which it is present Now for each suggestion, match category with the categories of context words. -- Does not work well

+Assign tag sequence to each suggested sentence, compute probabilities of resulting tag sequences -- done
+Rank that suggestion higher whose sentence has highest probability.